 Final Score: 10/10 points

 Content Warning: This got a TV-PG rating in Sentai’s release of this film although I do have to laugh when it came to CPM giving it a 3+ rating.
 It’s going to be a hard PG.
 The language doesn’t go as far as “damn” and there is a family bathing scene with Seita and Setsuko, but that’s the least of your worries.
-Several people die onscreen which includes children and there’s the shot of the main character’s mother’s burned and disfigured face up close which will scar people who think they’re just watching another animated film.
+Several people die onscreen including children and there’s the shot of the main character’s mother’s burned and disfigured face up close which will psychologically scar people who think they’re just watching another animated film.
 The bomber jets are nightmare fuel and the subtleties of war like destruction, death, starvation, and disease are shown.

 All photos property of their respective owners and used under US “Fair Use” laws.
 Grave of the Fireflies is property of Akiyuki Nosaka, Studio Ghibli, and GKIDS.
 The DVD cover is from Amazon and is property of Sentai Filmworks.